oakmac/cuttle/README.md

     # compile ClojureScript files (this may take a minute)
     lein cljsbuild once

-    # launch application (from unix-like shell, or windows batch)
+    # launch on Mac/Linux/Cygwin
     ./launch.sh

+    # launch on Windows
     launch.bat
     ```